OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 ```

 ### Reaching the services
-The services deployed above should now be reachable:
+The services deployed above should now be reachable, from any REST client:

 - Helidon
 ```